apache/daffodil-site/README.md

 {% endcomment %}
 -->

-# Apache Daffodil (incubating) Website
+# Apache Daffodil Website

-The Apache Daffodil (incubating) web site is based off of the [Apache Website Template](https://github.com/apache/apache-website-template).
+The Apache Daffodil website is based off of the [Apache Website Template](https://github.com/apache/apache-website-template).

 The website is generated using [Jekyll](https://jekyllrb.com/) and some plug-ins for it.